williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Enroll Duo Factor
 {:.api .api-operation}

 Enrolls a user with a Duo factor.
-The enrollment process starts with an enrollment request to Okta, then continues with a Duo widget or script that handles the enrollment.
+The enrollment process starts with an enrollment request to Okta, then continues with a Duo widget and script that handles the enrollment.
 At the end of the process, Duo makes a callback to Okta to complete the enrollment.

 ##### Request Example
 {:.api .api-request .api-request-example}